nreith/StataLabs/readme.md

 These materials follow a progression of increasingly advanced topics
 including:

--Coding and data cleaning
+  *Coding and data cleaning
--Measurement and variable creation
+  *Measurement and variable creation
--Simple and Multiple OLS Regression
+  *Simple and Multiple OLS Regression
--OLS Assumption Violations and Diagnostics
+  *OLS Assumption Violations and Diagnostics
-  -Outliers and Influential Cases
+    *Outliers and Influential Cases
-  -Heteroskedasticity
+    *Heteroskedasticity
-  -Multicollinearity and serial autocorrelation
+    *Multicollinearity and serial autocorrelation
-  -Fixed and Random Effects Models for Panel Data -Logit and Probit Models for Binary Outcomes
-  -Simple Structural Equation Models
+    *Fixed and Random Effects Models for Panel Data *Logit and Probit Models for Binary Outcomes *Simple Structural Equation Models
-  -2 and 3 stage least squares
+    *2 and 3 stage least squares
-  -Advanced Tips and Tricks
+    *Advanced Tips and Tricks